amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In contrast, tools that improve existing capabilities are at a comparative disadvantage.
 They need to demonstrate that their use provides a substantial improvement on the status quo.
 This is the case for proselint and all other language tools.
 When the use of the tool requires modifying existing workflows -- as was the case for many earlier language tools -- greater utility needed to be demonstrated to offset the additional cost.

 Because of the need to demonstrate utility, earlier tools attempted attempted to offer as much help as was possible.
-In a sense, they weilded a cudgel, impacting the writing to which they were applied with maximal force.
+In a sense, they wielded a cudgel, impacting the writing to which they were applied with maximal force.
 Consequently, that force was felt.
 The writers who used those tools would see many genuine errors, even errors that Proselint would not detect.
 Overall, though, this emphasis on demonstrating their power was to their detriment.